Hampton, South Carolina: Geography

 According to the United States Census Bureau, the town of Hampton has a total area of 11.7 km2, of which 0.04 km2, or 0.31%, are water.

+Climate

+Hampton has a humid subtropical climate typical of South Carolina, with average monthly temperatures ranging from 50.5 F in January to 82.3 F in July.

 Culture

 Two months prior to the founding of the town, the Hampton County Guardian began printing, and continues to be the paper of record for Hampton and the remainder of the county.
 It is one of the oldest and longest-running newspapers in South Carolina.

 Since 1939, Hampton has hosted the annual Hampton County Watermelon Festival, held in the third week of June.
 The weeklong festival features such events as a watermelon judging contest and a watermelon eating contest.
 The main event of the festival is the parade held on Saturday that runs from Varnville to Hampton.
 As of 2015, the Watermelon Festival is South Carolina's longest continually running festival.

 Demographics

 2020 census

 As of the 2020 United States census, there were 2,694 people, 1,139 households, and 595 families residing in the town.